flyteorg/flytesnacks/cookbook/docs/getting_started/visualizing_artifacts.md

 ```

 Then, invoking the workflow containing a deck-enabled task will render the
-following reports for the input and output data:
+following reports for the input and output data in an HTML file, which you can
+see in the logs:

 ```{code-cell} ipython3